unadlib/fronts/README.md

 ## Features

 - **Non-module-federation** - Although Fronts is based on the concept of module federation, it also supports `non-module-federation` mode.
-- **Decentralized configuration** - Configure `site.json` for dependency management In each Fronts app, support for nested micro frontends.
+- **Decentralized configuration** - Configure `site.json` for dependency management in each Fronts app, support for nested micro frontends.
 - **Cross frameworks** - No framework or technology stack is restricted.
 - **Code splitting & lazy loading** - Support code splitting within the Fronts app as a module, it can be lazy loaded by other Fronts app as a dependent module.
 - **CSS isolation** - Optional CSS isolation solution.